ashsaym/Resume-Matcher/README.md

 ### Cohere and Qdrant

+#### **Note🔺: Cohere API Keys are behind a Credit Card and I'm dropping support for vector score.
+I'm working on a fix for this.
+Skip this part 👇**

 1. Visit [Cohere website registration](https://dashboard.cohere.ai/welcome/register) and create an account.
 2. Go to API keys and copy your cohere api key.
 3. Visit [Qdrant website](https://cloud.qdrant.io/) and create an account.